lexi/possession/README.md

 # Possession

-A simple app to POSSE, Publish (on your) Own Site, Syndicate Elsewhere.
+Playground to learn Ruby and Rails better.
+Right now the app doesn’t do much at all.
+The idea is to create a simple app to POSSE, Publish (on your) Own Site, Syndicate Elsewhere.

 ## Requirements